3 Steps to Making Corporate Writing Better

 Try a few sentences (or paragraphs) of just a few words, such as, “See what I mean?” or “So, then what?”
 You may be surprised at how more interesting an article becomes.

 Use the right words.
 A commonly used word is much better than a buzzword.
 For example, you might read a sentence that says, “Company X is driving the adoption of standard Y.” Do you speak to your friends that way?
 (If you do, stop.)
 Instead of the over-used and somewhat vague “driving,” there are a whole lot of perfectly appropriate, hearty, and commonly-used English gerunds such as leading, encouraging, pushing, or promoting that will do a better job.
-If you’re stumped, Word has a thesaurus to help you find a good one.
+If you’re stumped, Word has a thesaurus to help you find better alternatives.

 Replace long words with shorter ones.
-Long (often Latin-derived words) might impress the author’s mother (who will likely never read them), or her now-retired English professor, but they are just one more way to tax readers’ brains and put them to sleep.
+Long (often Latin-derived words) might impress the author’s mother (who will likely never read them) or her now-retired English professor, but they are just one more way to tax readers’ brains and put them to sleep.
 Instead of transformation, try change.
 Instead of perspective, try view.
 Instead of supercalifragilisticexpialidocious, try good.

 OK, so then what?